[This post may contain affiliate links where we earn a small commission]

 This is a hotly contended question and I am NO expert on the topic, so I will just relay the research I spent hours digging around in.

-When is the best time to see the sandhill cranes?
+When is the best time to see the sandhill cranes in 2020?

 Most experts will say that sandhill crane migration dates for Nebraska are pretty much anytime from late February through-Mid April will give you viewing opportunities.
 The problem is, every year the two ends of the spectrum vary due to temperatures.